nicolaDeCristofaro/iac-comparator/README.md

 * state management
 * ecosystem maturity (providers, modules, multi-environments)
 * testing and CI/CD
-* operational concerns—speed, cost, reviewability
+* operational concerns like speed, cost, reviewability

 `iac-comparator` gathers these learnings in one codebase.